 How to take ashwagandha in the Ayurvedic tradition

 As mentioned previously, ashwagandha is a Rasayana.
-These promote endurance, spirit, and good ole happiness.
-Young children and the elderly receive Rasayanas in the Ayurvedic tradition.
-This promotes wellbeing.
+These promote endurance, spirit, and happiness.
+Young children and the elderly receive Rasayanas in the Ayurvedic tradition to promote their wellbeing.

 How to consume ashwagandha in the contemporary day